shizmob/smol/README.md

                         Flags to pass to the linker for the final linking step --smolrt SMOLRT       Directory containing the smol runtime sources --smolld SMOLLD       Directory containing the smol linker scripts --gen-rt-only         Only generate the headers/runtime assembly source file, instead of doing a full link.
 (I.e. fall back to pre-release behavior.)
   --verbose             Be verbose about what happens and which subcommands are invoked --keeptmp             Keep temp files (only useful for debugging) --debugout DEBUGOUT   Write out an additional, unrunnable debug ELF file with symbol information.
+(Useful for
-(Useful for debugging with gdb, cannot be ran due to broken relocations.)
+                        debugging with gdb, cannot be ran due to broken relocations.)
+  --hang-on-startup     Hang on startup until a debugger breaks the code out of the loop.
+Only useful for debugging.
 ```

 A minimal crt (and `_start` funcion) are provided in case you want to use `main`.